Shougo/neobundle.vim/README.md

 Recommends:
 * [vimproc](https://github.com/Shougo/vimproc.vim) if you want to
-  install/update asynchronously
+  install/update asynchronously in Unite insterface.

-Note: In :NeoBundleUpdate/:NeoBundleIstall commands, you can parallel update, but you cannot do other work.
+Note: In :NeoBundleUpdate/:NeoBundleIstall commands, you can parallel update by vimproc, but you cannot do other work unlike Unite interface.

 Note: Neobundle is not a stable plugin manager.
 If you want a stable plugin manager, you should use Vundle plugin.
 It well works widely and it is more